m-rgba/chonker/README.md

 # Chonker
 Shipping the whole dev machine in a container.
-Hiren's BootCD for the AI age.
+Hiren's BootCD, but for AI.
 ```
     ___       ___       ___       ___       ___       ___       ___
    /\  \     /\__\     /\  \     /\__\     /\__\     /\  \     /\  \